murator/TypescriptWebGL/src/NOTES.md

     loading
     updating

-Attaching a component to a Simobject holding a sprite and drawing that instead drawing a sprite directly.
+Attaching a component to a SimObject holding a sprite and drawing that instead drawing a sprite directly.

 Component
     - name